marsup13/cloud-computing-tp1/Readme.md

 The guide is seperated into two parts.
 * The first half is about how to build up the clusters and load balancer.
-* The second part is regarding how to setup the environment of instances.
+* The second part is regarding how to setup the environment of instances (with two options).

 ## Load Balancer and Clusters
 ### Instance
+* Configure Security Group
-* Choose **All TCP** in **Configure Security Group** in order to let the requests reach the instance.
+    * First instance: Create a new security group and choose **All TCP** in order to let the requests reach the instance.
-* After launching the first instance, choose **existing security group** in this step.
+    * Others: choose **existing security group** and select the group that just created.
 * Name the instances after launching to ease the following procedures.

 ### Target Group